evergreen-ci/evergreen/docs/Project-Configuration/Containerized-Tasks.md

 ![container_event_logs.png](../images/container_event_logs.png)

 ### Disk Space Considerations
 Each instance is provisioned with 200GB of space; however, the actual disk space available for each container task can vary depending on the number and the nature of tasks sharing the same instance.
-The more memory and CPU a task requires, the less likely it is to share an instance with other tasks.
-Conversely, less resource-hungry tasks are more likely to share the instance with other tasks, which means they will also be sharing the available disk space.
+In this sense, while CPU and memory are isolated allocations to each container, disk space is a shared resource across all containers on the same host.
+As such, dedicating more memory and CPU for a container makes it less likely to share the instance's disk space with other containers.
+Conversely, less resource-hungry containers are more likely to share the instance with others, so they will likely have a smaller share of the available disk space.

-In practical terms, this means that while each instance has a maximum of 200GB of disk space, please bear in mind that the effective disk space available to your container tasks might be less, depending on what other tasks are running concurrently on the same instance.
+In practical terms, this means that while each instance has a maximum of 200GB of disk space, please bear in mind that the effective disk space available to your container tasks might be less and fluctuate, as other containers take and release disk space as they get created and exit, respectively.
+While we work on a more robust solution to this notion of isolating disk space, we recommend that you keep your container task disk space usage to a maximum of 10GB.